2001 Vintage Overview

 This vintage has escaped my recollection more than any other.
 It is not a bad year, though evidently not outstanding either, but I have never really got inside the essential core character of the vintage for either colour.

-The weather The winter of 2000-1 was miserable and wet, with no proper cold snap to kill off parasites.
+The winter of 2000-1 was miserable and wet, with no proper cold snap to kill off parasites.
 The growing season began more slowly than in the past few years and there was no spring frost damage.
 A very hot finish to May brought forward the flowering, but a cool period of unsettled weather in early June slowed it down again.
 When the flowering is spread out in this way the subsequent ripening tends to be uneven.

 July was mixed, though better than 2000.
 The first real problem came on August 2nd, when a devastating hailstorm savaged Volnay, especially the premier cru vineyards, and to a lesser extent Meursault and the southern part of Pommard.
 August finished with a burst of heat – not as strong as in 1998, though again there was some incidence of scorched berries.
 Most producers (except in Volnay) were relatively optimistic at the start of September, hoping for a fortnight’s good weather which would enable them to pick a healthy, ripe middle-sized crop before the equinox.
 Instead the first three weeks of September were cool and frequently wet.
 Fortunately, rot was impeded by the cool temperatures, though it would have been worse if 2001 had been a huge crop of the size of ’99 and 2000.